tomitribe/tomitribe-util/README.md

 tomitribe-util
 ==============

-A cornucopia of useful utility classes
+A cornucopia of useful utility classes.